infiniflow/infinity/docs/references/pysdk_api_reference.md

 #### conflict_type: `ConflictType`, *Optional*

-Conflict policy in `enum` for handling situations where a table with the same name does not exist.
+Conflict policy in `enum` for handling situations where a table with the specified name does not exist.

 - `Error`: Raise an error if the specified table does not exist.
 - `Ignore`: Ignore the operation and proceed regardless, if the specified table does not exist.

 :::tip NOTE
 You must import the `infinity.common` package to set `ConflictType`: